feross/clipboard-copy/README.md

 ### `successPromise = copy(text)`

 Copy the given text to the user's clipboard.
-Returns `success`, a promise that resolves if the copy was successful and rejects if the copy failed.
+Returns `successPromise`, a promise that resolves if the copy was successful and rejects if the copy failed.

 Note: in most browsers, copying to the clipboard is only allowed if `copy()` is triggered in direct response to a user gesture like a `'click'` or a `'keypress'`.